vikaskaushikkarora/scilab/README.md

-This repo contains some basic programmes for BSc 2nd year physics course-work of Scilab.
+This repo contains some basic programmes for BSc physics course-work of Scilab.